Creative Writing BA (Hons)

 We encourage you to challenge yourself.
 You’ll learn to analyse and edit your own work to make your writing better: an ability every good writer must develop.

 We are proud of our supportive Edge Hill writing community.
 It has helped students like you achieve their potential for over 30 years.
 Our teaching team consists entirely of published writers, so understand what it takes to launch a writing career.
 Our visiting professionals – writers, producers, editors, poets, dramatists – love to share their knowledge.
 We all work together so you can succeed.

 Learn a language option available

 What you'll study

 Your writing journey begins by exploring key ideas in poetry, fiction, writing for games, and script writing.
 We encourage you to start a writer’s journal as you develop the foundations of your writing ability.
 You’ll develop skills in constructing your own fictional worlds and learn to read as a writer.
-Year 1 also introduces the business of writing.
+Year 1 also introduces the business of writing, and the art of leading a writer’s life.

 Module code: WRI1019